TheRedLegend27/Algorithmic-Crypto-Trading-Bot/README.md

 # Crypto Trading Bot

-A modular cryptocurrency trading bot that uses technical analysis strategies to automate trading on the Alpaca API.
+A modular cryptocurrency trading bot that uses technical analysis strategies to automate trading on the Kraken API.
 The bot implements multiple trading strategies, provides real-time monitoring through a rich terminal interface, and includes comprehensive error handling and recovery mechanisms.

 ## Features